cclint/_cclint.github.io-remove-_-if-this-needs-to-be-published-/projects.markdown

 ## Galactic Empire Employee Management Web App
 During my internship at UAB Research Computing, I was given the task to build a [CRUD web app](https://github.com/cclint/Research-Computing) with python and Flask.
-Naturally, I found a [tutorial](https://scotch.io/tutorials/build-a-crud-web-app-with-python-and-flask-part-two) to help guide me through this process and famailarize myself with Flask and CRUD web apps.
-Since this was a mere exercise to get myself familiar with web development, I decided to theme this web app as if it were to be used by the Galactic Empire.
+Naturally, I found a [tutorial](https://scotch.io/tutorials/build-a-crud-web-app-with-python-and-flask-part-two) to help guide me through this process and  myself with Flask and CRUD web apps.
+Since this was a mere exercise to get myself familiarized with web development, I decided to theme this web app as if it were to be used by the Galactic Empire.
 May the force be with you and enjoy!